-Gull Lake is committed to ensuring a healthy lake through the shoreline naturalization effort.
+Gull Lake is committed to ensuring a healthy lake through the shoreline re-naturalization effort.

 To protect, maintain and improve Gull Lake's natural shoreline that will ensure the lake's overall health for today and future generations.